TwentyFiveSoftware/cf_ai_geenie/README.md

 ## Free Access

-You can access Geenie for free at `TODO`.
+You can access Geenie for free at [https://geenie.twentyfivesoftware.workers.dev/](https://geenie.twentyfivesoftware.workers.dev/).

 However, note that data sharing with OpenAI is enabled.
 Therefore, please do not enter personal or sensitive information in the chat.